BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/comparison/docs/comparison.exercise.md

   }
 ```

-It takes the click position and the with of the element and calculates if the click happend ant the right or left section of the container.
+It takes the click position and the with of the element and calculates if the click happened ant the right or left section of the container.

 ## Exercise